termslang/termslang/README.md

 ./terms examples/token.tt
 ```
 This would compile token.tt and produce a range of output files:

 token.js   - to deploy a contract using geth, just copy and paste contains of this file into geth console

 token.asm  - raw assembly version of a contract.
 Can be useful for low-level code debugging

 token.abi  - contract abi

 token.hex  - contract bytecode

 A project in terms language can only contain one .tt file.
 Optionally, it can contain .ttp file that is concatenated to the end of .tt file during compiler preprocessor stage.
 Normally, .ttp file is used for terms language "procedures".

-## Philisophy behind TERMS language
-The idea of TERMS language is to provide possibility to write EVM code in a human readable language, subset of [legal English] (https://en.wikipedia.org/wiki/Legal_English).
-It does not try to follow a particular programming concept or paradigm and compiles directly into EVM instructions.

 ## Contract structure